ClojureBridge/drawing/curriculum/first-program.md

 Bonus: Make each of the four lines a different color.

 Bonus #2: Change the color of the lines based on the mouse position.

+Hint: You can browse the [Quil API](http://quil.info/api) for ideas and function definitions.